kaneuffe/aks-rdma-ib-mariner/README.md

 # AKS RDMA/Infiniband Support for CBL-Mariner nodes
+This is a clone of https://github.com/Azure/aks-rdma-infiniband with adaptations for CBL-mariner Linux 2.0.

 To support running HPC workloads using RDMA/Infiniband on AKS, this repo provides a daemonset to install the necessary RDMA drivers and device plugins on HPC-series VMs.

 ## Prerequisites